Multiply (website): Music

 Since its inception the website had allowed users to upload music playlists to their profile page.
-Initially users could upload up to 10 songs at a time with an unlimited number of songs allowed on any given playlist (they could upload more songs after the first ten by starting a second upload and specifying that they should be added to a pre-existing playlist.)
-This brought the site initial popularity due to the ease with which people could share copyrighted digital music.
+Initially, users could upload up to 10 songs at a time with an unlimited number of songs allowed on any given playlist (they could upload more songs after the first ten by starting a second upload and specifying that they should be added to a pre-existing playlist.)
+This brought the site's initial popularity due to the ease with which people could share copyrighted digital music.
 Originally one could download each track individually in mp3 format.

-In order to combat illegal music sharing (as the intent was for users to be able to share only music that they had the legal right to), the site cut the maximum uploads at one time to five, and then to three.
-They then removed the ability to easily right click and download each individual track and instead put a link to a *.m3u playlist file.
-However users could simply save that file and open it with a text editor, and then cut and paste the individual file links and save the mp3 files.
+To combat illegal music sharing (as the intent was for users to be able to share only music that they had the legal right to), the site cut the maximum uploads at one time to five, and then to three.
+They then removed the ability to easily right-click and download each track and instead put a link to a *.m3u playlist file.
+However, users could simply save that file, open it with a text editor, and then cut and paste the individual file links and save the mp3 files.

 In July 2008, the site removed the ability to download the *.m3u playlist file and replaced it with an embedded music player.
-However users can still use third party software to obtain the original mp3 files (which are also stored in a computer's download cache.)
+However, users can still use third-party software to obtain the original mp3 files (which are also stored in a computer's download cache.)
 Nonetheless, these changes (as well as the large number of users forcibly removed from the site due to copyright violations) have affected the size of the user base.

 Inbox newsfeed

 Multiply had a newsfeed since its inception, variously called the "Explore" page, "My Multiply" and the "Inbox".
-This feed aggregates not only the user's posts, but those of the user's contacts, network and groups as well, using technology that Multiply has patented.
+This feed aggregates not only the user's posts but those of the user's contacts, network and groups as well, using technology that Multiply has patented.
 The inbox alerts users not only to new posts by their contacts or within their network, but it also notifies users of new replies to posts that users have shown an interest in.
 If a user ignores a post, then the post is not popped to the top of the page no matter how many new replies are made.
 In this way, users don't need to "clean up" their inbox because uninteresting posts simply "drop off" the page.

 The feed was highly customizable, allowing the user to set filters to show specific posts.
 Filters could be saved and users can easily switch between them.
 In this way, users were only alerted to posts and replies that are interesting to them, though they can switch to a "wider" view of network or group activity when that is preferred.